 The Vermont Online Library (VOL) is a curated collection of online information resources covering a broad range of subjects – made available to Vermont citizens and students by the Vermont Department of Libraries.
 The information resources are produced by known and trusted publishers, with content of interest to both generalists and specialists.
 The Vermont Online Library is available to Vermont citizens and students at no cost.

-Vermonters of all ages have free access (via their public library card barcode) to two products: HeritageQuest genealogy and local history resources, and Universal Class, offering over 500 online classes.
+Vermonters of all ages have free access (via their public library card barcode) to Universal Class, offering over 500 online classes.
 Contact your local library to learn how to get started!

 - Resources available via the Vermont school, public and academic libraries: